 A Common Misconception

 A common misconception is that our employer will take care of us for retirement as long as we just "stay loyal by continuing our work."
-Although there is nothing wrong with loyalty in and of itself, this does not negate the fact that retirement planning and financial planning is the individual's responsibility and not an employer's.
+Although there is nothing wrong with loyalty in and of itself, this does not negate the fact that retirement planning and financial planning are the individual's responsibility and not an employer's.
 There was a time when corporations could afford to take care of their employees for retirement.
 For the most part, this no longer applies today.

 A Common Educational Emphasis